NishantMishra1430/FlashScale/README.md

 # FlashScale
-This is a micro services application.
+This is a micro services application
-..